shreyanak/stormshelters/README.md

 https://opendata.dc.gov/datasets/homeless-shelter-locations/api

 https://wiki.openstreetmap.org/wiki/OSMPythonTools

 https://www.weather.gov/documentation/services-web-api

 https://developer.twitter.com/en/docs/twitter-api

 * at least three models

-Cities
+1. Cities

-Shelters/Emergency Relief
+2. Shelters/Emergency Relief

-Volunteer Opportunities
+3. Volunteer Opportunities

 * an estimate of the number of instances of each model

-~45
+~45 Cities

-~200
+~200 Shelters

-~250
+~250 Volunteer

 * each model must have many attributes. describe five of those attributes for each model that you can filter or sort